-I’m a lawyer, entrepreneur, CEO, founder, matriarch, and new economy personal finance expert.
+I’m a relational lawyer, entrepreneur, CEO, founder, matriarch, and new economy personal finance expert.
 I founded two companies, one that teaches lawyers how to serve families and business owners in ways that make a real difference in their lives.
 And another that supports you to be your own best legal and financial advisor first, with right-aligned decision making around legal, insurance, financial and tax matters.

 I work with private clients to support the highest and best use of your time, energy, attention and money (TEAM) resources, beyond the disease of money dysmorphia, so you can allocate your resources toward what really matters.
 And, when I’m doing my favorite work, I support families to bridge the gap between the generations with conversations and structures around resources that lead to the highest and best use of Family Wealth, at every level.

 In my free time, I do a LOT of internal healing work and self-care so I can heal the patterns of dis-ease passed on through the generations of my familial lines and I write about that as much as I can, with the hopes of showing others what’s possible, and also to leave a legacy for my children, and theirs and those that come after.

 In 2010, I had a different name, Alexis Martin Neely.

 It was also the year I began living into the question, “Who am I if I’m not making every decision through the lens of money?”

 And the results were a million dollar law practice that I built and sold.
 Then a second million-dollar business helping other lawyers build their practices.
 My two kids in the finest private schools.
 A beautiful home steps from Hermosa Beach.
 And regular appearances on TV as a family financial and legal expert.

 A pretty picture, on the outside…

 But on the inside, and behind the scenes, I was not a woman I liked being.
 I didn’t like who Alexis Martin Neely had become.